 In case you’ve missed it, the resale market is booming.
 And that means that consigning items in your closet may mean a good pay back.
 Sokunbi says this is a fitting strategy to build up your budget for some new clothes each season.
 “It could be things that you have been wearing for a long time, things that you no longer like, that no longer fit you, or even that you bought on an impulse purchase,” she says, adding that platforms like Poshmark, eBay, and The RealReal are good options to try, as well as clothing swaps with friends and family.
 “Remember that someone else's trash is somebody else's treasure.”

 Sokunbi is also emphatic that, if you choose to sell items, you need to be intentional about how you use the money.
 “I'm always intent on putting the money that I earn from that down into another item,” she says.
-“This way you minimise how much you're having to take out of your paycheque or your savings account.”
+“This way you minimize how much you're having to take out of your paycheck or your savings account.”